Software Licensing Best Practices From a Litigation Perspective

 Quick Success in Litigation for Infringement and Breach of Software License

 Software licensing agreements can also be used strategically to maximize the potential for quick success in intellectual property infringement litigation.
 Part of the strategy is to ensure that a licensee has signed or agreed to as many license agreements as possible.
 The Complaint filed by Oracle against NEC is an excellent example.
 Alleged breaches and copyright infringement by NEC were identified by the audit protocols and the audit results now form a solid litigation foundation.
 Further, the Complaint identifies more than a dozen license agreements that NEC entered into.
-Each action alleged to have been taken by NEC that is a breach of one license agreement is alleged by Oracle to be a breach of the other license agreements.
+Oracle alleges that each action taken by NEC that is a breach of one license agreement is is also a breach of the other license agreements.
 The complexity of the licensing structure is strategically valuable for Oracle’s litigation prospects.
 With so many license agreements at issue, litigation will be very expensive which, in turn, will encourage settlement.
 In this case, NEC will have difficulty defeating every claim and allegation.

 Contact the leading New York technology law firm Today

-For more information, contact Gouchev Law, the top New York business law firm.
-Gouchev Law focuses on software licenses, service agreements, and complex business transaction lawyers.
-We represent technology companies in all technology law transactions, intellectual property and pre-litigation resolutions.
-Have us on your side today!
+For more information, contact Gouchev Law, a top full-service New York business law firm.
+Gouchev Law’s Technology Law Group focuses on software licenses, client service agreements, intellectual property, and commercial litigation.
+We represent technology companies in all technology law transactions and pre-litigation resolutions.
 Book a free session with a senior partner.

 Disclaimer: The information in this article is for general information purposes only.
 Nothing in this article should be taken as legal advice for any individual case or situation.
 This information is not intended to create and viewing it does not constitute an attorney-client relationship.